 Preheat your cast iron pan in a hot grill or oven.
 I will crank my oven to 500F and let the cast iron pan preheat in it for 30 minutes.
 You can also use a gas grill and put all the burners on high do the same thing.
 This can usually be done, while the lamb is smoking.

 The key to remember is that the lamb will continue to cook in the cast iron pan when you reverse sear it.
 So you need to account for that as you monitor the internal temp of the lamb as it smokes.
 I pull the lamb out of the smoker when it is 10 degrees away from being done.

 Place the cast iron pan on the smoker or the grill and place the smoked lamb in it.
 You do not need to spray the pan.
 Use your tongs to roll the lamb along the meat side, pushing the bones down to ensure an even sear all along the outside of the lamb.
 Sear each side for about 30 seconds.
 Once you are done searing, it should be at your desired final temperature.
 Let the rack of lamb rest on a cutting board for 5 minutes before serving.

 Cutting the lamb is very easy.
 Place the lamb on a cutting board.
 Using a sharp knife cut down between each of the bones.
 This will give you nice individual chops that you can serve just like that as an appetizer, or plate them nicely as the star of the dish.
 A full rack of lamb will usually give you about eight chops.
 That will serve at least two people, you could stretch it to three or four depending on what else you are serving with them.

-A rack of lamb can also be served with seared scallops or lobster as an elegant version of surf and turf.
+A rack of lamb can also be served with seared or smoked scallops or lobster as an elegant version of surf and turf.

 The nice thing about the rack of lamb is it will also give you a degree or two of doneness.
 If you like rare and your date prefers medium-rare, give her the chops closer to the ends where the meat will be done slightly more, you can then take the middle rarer pieces for yourself.